mpowers79/portfolio/README.md

 *An advanced RAG pipeline for Text-to-SQL, built and improved using a custom, multi-layered evaluation framework to drive accuracy and user trust through transparency.*

+This project explores the "specialized model" part of my thesis.
+It demonstrates how to build a **purpose-built system** for a complex vertical task.

 **Key Features & Accomplishments:**
 * **Developed a Custom Evaluation Framework:** Created a systematic process to find, categorize, and reduce query errors, which was the core of this project.
 * **Engineered a Multi-Step RAG Pipeline:** Designed a pipeline that outperforms single-LLM calls for complex queries.